-Abstract.
-Nutrition management is the new normal in apiculture.
-Colonies need 35 to 75 pounds (16-34 kilograms) of pollen and about 120 pounds (54 kilograms) of honey per year, and about 22 gallons (83 liters) of water are needed just for colony winter needs.
+Abstract: Nutrition management is the new normal in apiculture.
+Colonies need 35 to 75 pounds (16-34 kilograms) of pollen, about 120 pounds (54 kilograms) of honey per year, and about 22 gallons (83 liters) of water just for a colony's winter needs.
 Due to land management changes, beekeepers must do more to provide and supplement nutrition for their apiaries than they have ever before.

-Keywords: nectar, Pollen, supplement nutrition, syrup, substitutes.
+Key words: nectar, pollen, supplement nutrition, syrup, substitutes.